bytebase/bytebase.com-old/content/docs/reference/error-code/advisor.md

 <h3 id="609">609 - Table is referenced by view</h3>

-The table is referenced by view.
+The table is referenced by views.
 Found in Bytebase's pre-execution checks, please confirm if there is a problem with the SQL.

 ## Database